uwuclara/HeartRate-VRC-Extended/README.md

 # HeartRate-VRC-Extended
 Is another HeartRate app for VRChat.
 Gives bunch of config options.
 Supports Bluetooth(tested), HypeRate(tested) and Stromno(not tested).
 When using HypeRate/Stromno, it uses 200Tigersbloxed's proxy with his API Key.
+U can try using ur own API Key for HypeRate(not tested).
 Recommend using 200Tigersbloxed's repo instead if u don't need extra options.

 ## Config